-If you do not receive this number after several weeks, call or email the USCIS Contact Center.
-It might be able to resolve matters over the phone.
-Or, it might make an appointment for you to visit a USCIS office.
+If you do not receive this number after several weeks, you can call the USCIS Contact Center or make an online e-request for follow-up.
+If you call, USCIS might be able to resolve matters over the phone, though possibly not during the initial call; expect to be asked for a call-back number.
+Or, USCIS might make an appointment for you to visit a USCIS office in person.

-To check your immigration status online, go to the USCIS "Case Status Online" page and enter your receipt number.
+To get basic information about the status of your immigration application online, go to the USCIS "Case Status Online" page and enter your receipt number.
 It's a good idea to also sign up for case updates from USCIS by creating an account (on the same page).

 Another important area of the USCIS website is the Check Case Processing Times page.
 There, you can find out how long the various USCIS offices or service centers are currently taking to process different types of applications and deduce whether your application has been lost in the shuffle.

-If you don't have access to a computer, or have discovered that your case is taking longer than anyone else's, you can contact USCIS as described above.
+If you don't have access to a computer, or have discovered that your case is taking longer than anyone else's, you can contact USCIS by telephone as described above.

 Another option, if the last you know of your case is that you sent it to a USCIS lockbox (an initial processing service center, which is supposed to forward applications and petitions to USCIS service centers) is to email the lockbox using one of the address provided on the USCIS "Contact Us" page.